cwobuzz/Splunk-savededsearchreader/README.md

   python contentctl.py -p . validate -pr ESCU python contentctl.py -p . generate -o dist/escu -pr ESCU
   ## update the -v 1 to 1.2
-  python contentctl.py -p . init -t ESCU_Alerts -n ESCU_Alerts -v 1.2 -a "Your Name" -d "App built with security_content from github" -e my@email.com -c "My Company"
+  python contentctl.py -p . init -t ESCU-Alerts -n ESCU-Alerts -v 1.2 -a "Your Name" -d "App built with security_content from github" -e my@email.com -c "My Company"
   ## copy your local savedsearches into the new version. **May not need to do this still testing**
   python savedsearchesreader.py
   cd dist